metalunk/neldermead_on_googleearth/README.md

 2. Open neldermead_googleearth.html on your browser.
 It may not work with Chrome.
 Please use Firefox. :)<br>
 3. Reload your browser.
 Sorry for no buttons. <br>
 <br>
-  This application use Google Earth api.<br>
+  This application uses Google Earth api.<br>
-  So, You need to install Google Earth add-on in your browser.<br>
+  So, You need to install Google Earth add-on to your browser.<br>
   If you don't have Google Earth add-on yet, install page will show off when you open this app.<br>
 <br>
 <br>